Ozone Contact Water V5 control bar and lines

 Anyone flying an Ozone kite, full stop — it's the natural partner for the new Ozone Reflex, and it's the bar we spec in most of our packages and deals.
 But honestly, the rider we most want reading this is the one still flying a bar from five-plus seasons ago.
 Depower lines wear, safety releases stiffen, and you won't find out until the moment you need them.
 A new bar costs a fraction of a new kite and upgrades every kite you own.

 Not sure which width or line length suits your quiver?
-WhatsApp us and we'll sort you out — or call into the shop in Barna for a look in person.
+WhatsApp us and we'll sort you out — or call to our trailer at Silverstrand / Barna for a look in person.